Huntergs16/fetch-dog-search/README.md

 npm run dev
 Open your browser and visit http://localhost:3000 to view the application.

-Contributing
-Contributions to Fetch Dog Search are welcome and encouraged!
+## Contributions
+Thanks to Fetch for the fun take home assignment!
 If you find any bugs, have feature requests, or want to contribute code improvements, please feel free to open issues and pull requests on the GitHub repository.

 When contributing to this project, please follow the existing code style and conventions.
 Also, make sure to test your changes thoroughly before submitting a pull request.

-License
-This project is licensed under the MIT License.

-Acknowledgments
+## Acknowledgments
-The Fetch Dog Search application was built as part of a coding challenge.
+The Fetch Dog Search application was built as part of a frontend takehome challenge.

-Special thanks to the Fetch.com API for providing the dog adoption data.
-Contact
+### Contact
 If you have any questions or feedback regarding Fetch Dog Search, please don't hesitate to reach out.

 Project Link: https://github.com/Huntergs16/fetch-dog-search
-Author: Your Name
+Author: Hunter Samoy
-Feel free to customize the README to include any additional information or sections that you find relevant to your project.
+email: huntergabriel1@gmail.com